EzDzzIt/vsaarch64/README.md

 https://portmaster.games/faq.html

 using utmtCE and gmloader-next
-supports v1.1.1 of the Steam version of the game, or v1.1.1 of the itch.io version (itch version is patched to be equivalent to steam version). <br />
+supports v1.1.1 of the Steam version of the game, or v1.1.1 of the itch.io version (itch version is patched to be equivalent to the Steam version). <br />

 ## *Instructions for Testing*